lightbend/cloudflow/docs/Basic Concepts.md

 # Cloudflow - Basic Concepts

-This document gives you an overview of the main building blocks of a cloudflow application.
+This document gives you an overview of the main building blocks of a Cloudflow application.

 ## Application

-A Cloudflow application is a self-contained distributed system of data processing services connected together by data streams.
+A Cloudflow application is a collection of data processing components connected via data streams.
 A Cloudflow cluster can host multiple applications.

 ![Application](images/apps-1.png?resize=400,400&classes=center)